 Portuguese is the official language, and there are 13 main national languages spoken.
 English is taught in secondary schools, but is only spoken in the southern tourist regions.

-Tipping in Mozambique is not customary, although in tourist areas a tip of 10% is expected.
+Tipping has become standard practice in Mozambique, particularly in tourist areas where a tip of about 10% is expected in restaurants.

 Become our Pemba And Northern Mozambique Travel Expert